asiltureli/Convolution-Layer-Calculator/README.md

   https://asiltureli.github.io/

-Allows you to find the best convolutional layers hyperparameters for down-/upsampling.
+Allows you to find the best convolutional layer hyperparameters for down-/upsampling.
 Works for 1D, 2D and 3D.

 CSS still in progress.